johnpalalia/Matplotlib-Homework/README.md

+Tools / Technologies used: Pandas, Matplotlib , and Jupyter Notebook

 Background
 What good is data without a good plot to tell the story?
 So, let's take what you've learned about Python Matplotlib and apply it to some real-world situations.
 For this assignment, you'll need to complete 1 of 2 Data Challenges.
 As always, it's your choice which you complete.
 Perhaps, choose the one most relevant to your future career.